schloo/TripRip/README.md

 1. **Basic terminal/command line familiarity** (you'll run a few commands)
 2. **Python** installed on your computer
 3. **TripIt account** with flight history to export
-4. **Anthropic API key (**sign up for a developer account at [https://platform.claude.com](https://platform.claude.com/))
+4. **Anthropic API key** (sign up for a developer account at [platform.claude.com](https://platform.claude.com/))
-    1. Note: You’ll need to buy some credits.
+    - Note: You’ll need to buy some credits.
 The cost of running this script is only about $0.15 per 100 trips using Claude's cheapest model (Haiku), but I believe $5 is the minimum purchase.

 ## Quick Start Guide